valkey-io/valkey-doc/docs/reference/protocol-spec.md

     :10\r\n
     ,10\r\n

-In such cases, the Redis client should return native integer and double values, respectively, providing that these types are supported by the language of its implementation.
+In such cases, the Valkey client should return native integer and double values, respectively, providing that these types are supported by the language of its implementation.

 The positive infinity, negative infinity and NaN values are encoded as follows: